Material-Blazor/Material.Blazor/Principles.md

 If so, it does one of two things:

 1. If the dialog has not been opened, rather than initializing after the component's first render, it registers a callback with the dialog, so the dialog can initialize it after opening; or
 1. If the dialog is already open, the component intializes immediately after it has first rendered.

+This mechanism is also handled in the Blazor MDC's internal `InputComponentFoundation` abstract class.

 ### Namespaces